rdoetjes/zforth/README.md

 ## Float 32
 This interpreter uses 32 bit floats indtead of the standard integer.
 Which for me gives makes it more flexible.

-## exmaple program that calculates  the value of a resistor in kilo Ohm
+## example program that calculates  the value of a resistor in kilo Ohm
 ```
 : black 0 ;
 : brown 1 ;